davidmcclure/news-vec/notebooks/thesis/thesis.md

 - **dailykos.com** - kos elections live, thread for night, for night owls, owls, open thread for, thread for, night owls, cartoon :, kos elections, daily kos elections, pundit, thread, abbreviated pundit, open thread, abbreviated, trumpcare, digest :, digest, daily kos, kos

 Which clearly shows the problem -- many headlines include "paratext," of different types, that correlates very strongly with a particular outlet, but doesn't have any meaningful connection to the substance of the headline, in the sense that we care about.
-For example, in the most clear-cut case -- some outlets add "call signs" that literally just identify the outlet:
+For example, in the most clear-cut case -- some outlets add "call signs" to the outlets that literally just identify the outlet:

 - Cost of war on Syrian children 's mental health **- CNN Video**
 - **APNewsBreak :** US yanks funds from unbuilt windmill farm